cxl-micron-reskit/famfs/README.md

 3. Must support metadata distribution in a sharable way
 4. Must handle clients with a stale copy of metadata

-A few observations about the requirments
+A few observations about the requirements

 | **Requirement** | **Notes** |
 |-----------------|-----------|